Accumulative reservoir construction: Bridging continuously relaxed and periodically refreshed extended reservoirs

 The physically relevant regime of the current occurs at intermediate $\action$.
 The character of intermediate phase depends on $\tau$ and $\gamma$, as the ARC cycle is the first order Trotter decomposition of the evolution superoperator generated by Eq.~\eqref{eq:evolution_cr}.
-Ignoring $\gamma$ for a moment, the decomposition is exact for $\tau\rightarrow 0$ but we can still get reasonable agreement for a finite $\tau$, i.e., quasi--continuous behavior.
+Ignoring $\gamma$ for a moment, the decomposition is exact for $\tau\rightarrow 0$ but we can still get reasonable agreement for a finite $\tau$, i.e., quasicontinuous behavior.
 However, if the coherent evolution is long enough that substantial changes in $\ql\qs\qr$ take place during the evolution $\tau$, then the Trotterization will no longer approximate the continuous dynamics.
-The smallest important timescale will be dependent on the model.
-We will consider the time
+The smallest important timescale will depend on the model.
+We will consider

 which is the rise time for the formation of the steady state when the reservoir has bandwidth $\qw$~\cite{zwolak_communication_2018}.
 This time is usually smaller than other relevant timescales in the $\ql\qs\qr$ model as the bandwidth is large.
-In the PR limit, the time $\tau^*$ should bound the Zeno regime, as the current forms at the interface in this time.
-Moreover, for $\tau > \tau^*$, CR--like behavior breaks down, yet $\ql\qs\qr$ still does not have fully formed global coherence.
+In the PR limit, the time $\tau^\star$ should bound the Zeno regime, as the current forms at the interface in this time.
+Moreover, for $\tau > \tau^\star$, CR--like behavior breaks down, yet $\ql\qs\qr$ still does not have fully formed global coherence.
 That coherence requires $\tau$ to be greater than the time it takes for particles to transit the system.
 Similar to $\TW$ for the reservoirs, Lieb--Robinson arguments suggest a transit time of

 where $2v_\qs$ is the (effective) Fermi velocity in the system.
 For the parameters of our example, $\NS = 3$ and $v_\qs=\omega_0 /2$, this is $\TS = 3/\omega_0$.
 For $\tau < \TS$, the system $\qs$ accepts some particles from the reservoirs, but these are internally overly coherent (i.e., they oscillate within the system but have their coherence with the reservoirs cutoff before $\ql \qs \qr$ coherence forms).
 Similarly to $\ql$ and $\qr$, for $\tau$ multiples of $\TS$, we will see the reflection of particle front traveling from one interface to another.